writethedocs/www/docs/organizer-guide/meetups/starting.rst

 <http://www.meetup.com/>`_ service.
 You can use the website or the mobile app to
 create events, contact Meetup members, promote your sponsors, and more.

-- If you if you need advice on running meetups, or have a question not covered here or in the :doc:`/organizer-guide/meetups/faq-meetups/`, contact Mike Jang.
+- For advice on running meetups, or questions not covered here or in the :doc:`/organizer-guide/meetups/faq-meetups/`, drop us a line in `#meetup-organisers <https://writethedocs.slack.com/messages/meetup-organisers/>`_ on Slack.
-- If you need help with Meetup fees ot technical issues, `email us <mailto:conf@writethedocs.org>`_.
-We may be able to help.
+- For help with Meetup fees or technical issues, `email us <mailto:conf@writethedocs.org>`_.

 Create a Meetup Page:
 ~~~~~~~~~~~~~~~~~~~~~